mrdannyong/hello-world/README.md

 this is danny.

-making a bugfix to the readme.md file int he hello-world project.
+Bugfix to the readme.md file int he hello-world project.